jotaen/run.sh/README.md

 }
 ```

-On the CLI, you can now invoke the “hello” task:
+On the CLI, you can invoke the “greet” task like so:

 ```
 $ run greet
 Hello World
 ```

-In order to get an overview, explore all available tasks:
+In order to get an overview, explore all available tasks via:

 ```
 $ run --list